So you’ve decided to start a Wyoming Limited Liability Company (LLC) . . .

-If you choose not to use an LLC formation service (which starts at $0 plus state fee), there are 5 key steps you need to complete to start your Wyoming LLC.
-They are:
+If you choose not to use an LLC formation service (which starts at $0 plus state fee), you need to complete five key steps to start your Wyoming LLC:

 While the red tape and legal jargon can be tough to navigate and it can be a time-consuming process if you’re attempting this on your own, completing it will be the first of many fun steps on the journey to building your business empire.

 So, congratulations once again and best of luck with your journey!